All Things Stewart Springs

 Again, whether or not a genuine and earnest independent review and not merely another Pneuma-affiliated spin-controlling, fake-review spiel, it might've swayed some review-site readers to give the place the benefit of the doubt.

 Not so spring purists.
-Die-hard Stewart Springs fans could NEVER resonate and relax in an operation that suppressed the former bohemian spirit that had made the place so open-minded and live-and-let-live...light years beyond what mere upgrades or new amenities alone could ever provide.
+Die-hard Stewart Springs fans could NEVER resonate and relax in an operation that suppressed the former bohemian spirit that made the place so open-minded and live-and-let-live...light years beyond what any mere upgrades or new amenities alone could ever provide.

 Such devotees remain adamant in their refusal to spend another blessed cent there as things stand.
 For the current legal-paper holders have overturned, mangled, and straitjacketed the former spirit of the realm just to accommodate pursuing their own private thing.